raghuram-gs/web-authentication-authorization/OAuth-OpenIdConnect.md

 # How I understood OAuth2.0 and OpenId Connect concepts

-I have documented below my notes as I went through courses and materials to understand the concepts.

 ## The evolution of authentication

 Lets look at how a classic or simple login system works: